CumulusNetworks/docs/content/cumulus-netq-43/Installation-Management/Install-NetQ/In‌stall-NetQ-Agents.md

 ## Configure the On-switch OPTA

 {{<notice note>}}
-On-switch OPTA functionality is an Early Access feature, and it does not support Flow Analysis or LCM.
+On-switch OPTA functionality is an early access feature, and it does not support Flow Analysis or LCM.
 {{</notice>}}

 On-switch OPTA is intended for use in small NetQ Cloud deployments where a dedicated OPTA might not be necessary.
 If you need help assessing the correct OPTA configuration for your deployment, {{<exlink url="https://www.nvidia.com/en-us/contact/sales/" text="contact your NVIDIA">}} sales team.